 Coping Material and Maintenance

-I prefer coping that grinds easily and well.
-This means that smooth black steel with a little wax in my favourite.
+I prefer coping that grinds well.
+This means that smooth black steel with a little wax.
 It grinds like ice.

 I say maintain it with wax or lacquer and grind easy.
 Skateboarding is way more enjoyable when you can slide more of your tricks.
 Some don't share that opinion (dummies).
 Anyway, I'll cover that fire topic on another page.

-Quarterpipes, Hips, Halfpipes, Bowls and Pools there are so many combinations of the simple transition on a quarterpipe.
+Quarterpipes, Hips, Halfpipes, Bowls and Pools there are so many combinations.
 I will eventually detail them all.
-Stay tuned as I build more and more on this website.
+Stay tuned as I build more on this website.